signified/paraqeet/index.md

 ### Bootstrap

-The core of Paraqueet is [Bootstrap](https://getbootstrap.com/) - the most popular HTML, CSS, and JS library in the world.

 To customise Bootstrap to the look and feel of your project, override the variables found in [`_sass/bootstrap/_variables.scss`](https://github.com/signified/paraqeet/blob/main/_sass/bootstrap/_variables.scss) and [`_sass/bootstrap/_variables-dark.scss`](https://github.com/signified/paraqeet/blob/main/_sass/bootstrap/_variables-dark.scss) with your own values in [`_sass/_variables.scss`](https://github.com/signified/paraqeet/blob/main/_sass/_variables.scss) and [`_sass/_variables-dark.scss`](https://github.com/signified/paraqeet/blob/main/_sass/_variables-dark.scss) respectively.

 For example, to change the primary theme colour to purple and the default sans-serif font family to Roboto, add the following to `_sass/_variables.scss`: